SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### QuDiffEq.jl

-QuDiffEq.jl is a pacakge for solving differential equations using quantum algorithm.
+QuDiffEq.jl is a package for solving differential equations using quantum algorithm.
 It makes use of the Yao framework for simulating quantum circuits.

 Note that this setup is not automatically included with DifferentialEquations.jl.
 To use the following algorithms, you must install and